coderamen666/srd-v3.5-md/spells/spells-a-b.md

 opponent escapes.

 Any creature that enters the area of the spell is immediately attacked by the tentacles.
-Even creatures who aren't grappling with the tentacles may move through the area at only half normal speed.
+Even creatures who aren’t grappling with the tentacles may move through the area at only half normal speed.

 *Material Component:* A piece of tentacle from a giant octopus or a